RasaHQ/rasa/docs/user-guide/rasa-tutorial.rst

    cat data/stories.md

-6. Define a Domain
+5. Define a Domain
 ^^^^^^^^^^^^^^^^^^

 The next thing we need to do is define a ``Domain``.
-The domain defines the universe your assistant lives in - what user inputs it should expect to get, what actions it should be able to predict, how to respond and what information to store.
+The domain defines the universe your assistant lives in - what user inputs it should expect to get, what actions it should be able to predict, how to respond, and what information to store.
-Here is the domain for our assistant, it's saved in a file called ``domain.yml``:
+The domain for our assistant is saved in a file called ``domain.yml``:

 .. runnable::